connectome-neuprint/neuVid/README.md

 export NEUPRINT_APPLICATION_CREDENTIALS="eyJhbGci...xwRYI3dg"
 ```

 6. Run the script to create query the synapses.
-This stage creates a directory for the synapse meshes, `neuVidSynapseMeshes`, in the same directory as the JSON file (assumed to have been copied to `/tmp` as in the first example)
+This stage creates a directory for the synapse meshes, `neuVidSynapseMeshes`, in the same directory as the JSON file (assumed to have been copied to `/tmp` as in the first example).
 ```
 python neuVid/buildSynapses.py -ij /tmp/example2.json
 ```